opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 ### Step 4: Take a snapshot

 Take a snapshot of the index.
 For detailed steps, see [Take and restore snapshots](https://opensearch.org/docs/latest/tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore/).
-After taking the snapshot, delete the `knn-index` so it is no longer available locally.
+After taking the snapshot, delete the `knn-index` so that it is no longer available locally.

 ### Step 5: Create a searchable snapshot index from the snapshot